 Padron peppers from Spain are very similar, and the two are interchangeable in this recipe.
 You may find, however, that more than 1 in 10 will be hot ones.
 Even more exciting 🙂

 Look for peppers that are bright green, about 2 - 5 inches long, unblemished and firm.
 They will keep well for a few days in the fridge.

 Pick them up by the stem, and pop them in your mouth (except the stem.)
-Or dunk them first in Miso Aioli Dip, then devour.
+Or dunk them first in a sauce for shishitos or Miso Aioli Dip, then devour.

 Now that we've covered all the basics, I hope I've convinced you to try them!

 Ready to get started?
 Here's all you'll need.

 shishito peppers: allow 6 to 8 peppers per person at a minimum.
 You'll find it's hard to stop eating them, and at only a few calories each, there's no worries about overeating!

 olive oil: to toss the peppers in before cooking

 sea salt: flaky sea salt or kosher salt